top of page

 *OZONE ROOFTOP: On the 118th floor of the ICC building, within the Ritz-Carlton, you'll find Ozone, the highest bar in the world.
 Here you'll find unobstructed views of western Hong Kong island and Kowloon.
 The drinks are expensive, but it's a great viewing spot for the Symphony of Lights (SoL), which occurs every night at 8pm.

 *OZU BAR: This Japanese-themed bar/restaurant is a hidden gem on the bustling Hollywood Road.
 It's got a chilled vibe, graffiti murals, cool tunes and a stocked bar.
+This venue does appear to be permanently shut now, sadly (in June 2024).

 *SOCIAL PLACE: This modern Chinese dim sum restaurant serves delicious dishes with a unique twist, like the sweet potato piggy bun displayed below.